Cazenovia Lake, New York, USA

 - Statistics / Weather / Helpful Links

 Looking for Cazenovia Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Glacier-carved Cazenovia Lake is the largest lake in Madison County, New York.
 Bordered by the Town of Cazenovia and the Village of Cazenovia, this residential lake is a popular tourist destination.
 Cazenovia Lake is located southeast of Syracuse on the border of the Finger Lakes tourism region and the Central-Leatherstocking tourism region.